EndeavoringOrb/federatedLearning/README.md

 # Distributed Language Model Training

-This repository contains code for training a Recurrent Neural Network (RNN) for text generation using multiple clients.
+This repository contains code for training a text generation Recurrent Neural Network (RNN) using multiple clients.
 The training is done using [evolution strategies](https://openai.com/index/evolution-strategies/).

 ## Overview